coder/code-server/doc/install.md

 ## yarn, npm

-We recommend installing with `yarn` or `npm` if we don't have a precompiled release for your machine's platform or architecture or your glibc < v2.19.
+We recommend installing with `yarn` or `npm` if:

+1. We don't have a precompiled release for your machine's platform or architecture.
+2. libc < v2.19
+3. libcxx < 3.4.20

 **note:** Installing via `yarn` or `npm` builds native modules on install and so requires C dependencies.
 See [./doc/npm.md](./doc/npm.md) for installing these dependencies.